 Sony has also focused on getting the WH-1000XM4 to sound clearer during voice calls.
 They use something Sony refers to as Precise Voice Pickup technology, where the headphones control the mics and use signal processing to make voices sound clearer and more precise.
 And it works.
 We feel that voices sound more vivid when using the new headphones.

-Battery life remains among the best in class, with a full charge lasting up to 30 hours with both Bluetooth and noise-cancelling enabled.
+Battery life remains fairly generous by today's standards, with a full charge lasting up to 30 hours with both Bluetooth and noise-cancelling enabled.
 This rises to 38 hours if you sacrifice the noise-cancelling.
 Charging the headphones with an AC adapter will give you five hours of battery life from just a ten-minute burst of power.

-We’re pleased to report that all this tech-speak translates into a hugely impressive noise-cancelling performance.
+We’re pleased to report that all this tech-speak translates into a hugely impressive noise-cancelling performance – not quite as effective as that of Bose's QuietComfort 45, Noise Cancelling 700 and flagship QuietComfort Ultra, but good enough for most environments.
 You feel isolated from the outside world, which leaves you free to enjoy the music being fed into your ears.
 The Sonys have no trouble cutting out unwanted extraneous noise, from the rumble of a train as you pass under a railway bridge, to the hustle and bustle of a busy high street.

-In fact, in some ways the XM4 headphones still beat the XM5 in terms of noise-cancelling performance.
-The new model added more mics and some clever tech, but in certain day-to-day environments we would still choose the XM4.
+In fact, in some ways the XM4 headphones still beat their XM5 successors in terms of noise-cancelling performance.
+The new model adds more mics and some clever tech, but in certain day-to-day environments we would still choose the XM4.

 So it’s all good news as far as comfort, noise-cancelling and features are concerned, but how do the WH-1000XM4 stand up to sonic scrutiny?
 The answer is exceptionally well.